brentp/slivar/README.md

 not have any alternate evidence in the parents.
 If there are 200 trios in the `ped::vcf` given, then this expression will be tested on each of those 200 trios.

+When trios are not sufficient, use [Family Expressions](#family-expressions) which allow more heterogeneous family structures.

 The expressions are javascript so the user can make these as complex as needed.